rwxrob/zet/docs/1910/README.md

 # 🧘Yoga Log

+***Thursday, January 5, 2023, 4:13:42PM EST***

+Better.
+Maybe it's the sun outside.
+Maybe it's not having my wife "assist" me. ;) Managed a back-bend today, not pretty, but strength coming back to do them.
+Biggest challenge now is my fucking fat in the way.

+Oh, I had my "race" meal an hour before and it totally worked.
+It's almost like my body has dialed into it over the decades:

+* Half a banana
+* Almost burnt piece of toast
+* Half-tablespoon of peanut butter
+* Full glass of water.

+Best PRs of my life came after that meal.
+So weird that there isn't much to it.

+Tomorrow is a full moon day.
+Day after that is Saturday.
+So, I'll do some Saucha tomorrow.
+Saturday, will be doing Bhakti by helping others get a practice started if they want one.
+I'm still the king of cringe, but what the hell, if even a single person starts a personal practice because of my fat ass it will have been worth it.

 ***Wednesday, January 4, 2023, 5:30:00AM EST***

 Wife talked my ear off during all of it.
 Which was probably good because I was absolutely wiped out.
 I think it might be a moon day that I just don't know.
 I feel the "tide" is out.
 I did manage a headstand today though.
 Wife gave me a Shavasana assist that was glorious.